 The money order must be in the amount of $100 and made payable to “MCUFEU."

 Please make sure to write your name and Campus France identification number (beginning with“USXXXXXX”) on your money order.
 Any alteration to the money order (ie. Whiteout) will render it unacceptable.

 Please make a photocopy of your money order and send it along with the payment.

 Please note: Campus France does not accept any other method of payment.
 The online payment system is not currently active.

 Please note: Students participating in the second consecutive year of the same academic program do not have to repay their Campus France fees for the second year.
 In this case, simply fill out this form and mail it to us with a copy of your re-enrollment letter.

-Send the money order and your acceptance letter in the same envelope to the following address:
+Send the money order, photocopy of the money order and acceptance letter in the same envelope to the following address:

 4101 Reservoir Rd NW